Les Paul Special Tribute - Humbucker - Worn White Satin

 The Les Paul Standard is Gibson’s flagship model.
 Available in a single and double-cut as part of the Core Collection, it retains many of the original ’50s models.

-This is the ideal guitar for Les Paul purists, retaining the classic ’60s look while still offering contemporary convenience.
+This is the ideal guitar for Les Paul purists, retaining the classic ’60s look while offering contemporary convenience.
 Its chrome-covered body makes this model a popular choice for modern guitar enthusiasts.

-Who it is For
+Who It Is For

 The Tribute is a cheaper alternative for players who do not need the Studio due to its cost.
 It is ideal for players looking for the latest Gibson guitars.
 It offers good value to all beginners as well as professional users.